magnussolution/magnusbilling7/wiki/en/modules/campaignPoll/campaignPoll.rst

 Name
 ----

-| We did not write the description to this field.
+| Name of the poll.
+This name is seen on your end only.